virtual-cast/Zenject/README.md

 Any ITickables, IInitializables, or IDisposables that are not assigned a priority are automatically given the priority of zero.
 This allows you to have classes with explicit priorities executed either before or after the unspecified classes.
 For example, the above code would result in `Foo.Initialize` being called before `Bar.Initialize`.

-## <a id="zenject-order-of-operations"></a>Zenject Order Of Operations
+## Zenject Order Of Operations

 What follows below is a more detailed view of what happens when running a scene that uses Zenject.
 This can be useful to know to fully understand exactly how Zenject works.

 * Unity Awake() phase begins
     * SceneContext.Awake() method is called.
 This should always be the first thing executed in your scene.
-It should work this way by default (see <a href="#bad-execution-order">here</a> if you are noticing otherwise).
+It should work this way by default (see [here](#bad-execution-order) if you are noticing otherwise).
     * Project Context is initialized.
 Note that this only happens once per play session.
 If a previous scene already initialized the ProjectContext, then this step is skipped
-        * All injectable MonoBehaviour's on the ProjectContext prefab are passed to the container via <a href="#dicontainer-methods-queueforinject">DiContainer.QueueForInject</a>
+        * All injectable MonoBehaviour's on the ProjectContext prefab are passed to the container via [DiContainer.QueueForInject](#dicontainer-methods-queueforinject)
         * ProjectContext iterates through all the Installers that have been added to its prefab via the Unity Inspector, runs injects on them, then calls InstallBindings() on each.
 Each Installer calls some number of Bind methods on the DiContainer.
         * ProjectContext then constructs all the non-lazy root objects, which includes any classes that derive from ITickable / IInitializable or IDisposable, as well as those classes that are added with a `NonLazy()` binding.
-        * All instances that were added via <a href="#dicontainer-methods-queueforinject">DiContainer.QueueForInject</a> are injected
+        * All instances that were added via [DiContainer.QueueForInject](#dicontainer-methods-queueforinject) are injected
     * Scene Context is initialized.
-        * All injectable MonoBehaviour's in the entire scene are passed to the SceneContext container via <a href="#dicontainer-methods-queueforinject">DiContainer.QueueForInject</a>
+        * All injectable MonoBehaviour's in the entire scene are passed to the SceneContext container via [DiContainer.QueueForInject](#dicontainer-methods-queueforinject)
         * SceneContext iterates through all the Installers that have been added to it via the Unity Inspector, runs injects on them, then calls InstallBindings() on each.
 Each Installer calls some number of Bind<> methods on the DiContainer.
         * SceneContext then constructs all the non-lazy root objects, which includes any classes that derive from ITickable / IInitializable or IDisposable, as well as those classes that are added with a `NonLazy()` binding.
-        * All instances that were added via <a href="#dicontainer-methods-queueforinject">DiContainer.QueueForInject</a> are injected
+        * All instances that were added via [DiContainer.QueueForInject](#dicontainer-methods-queueforinject) are injected
     * If any required dependencies cannot be resolved, a ZenjectResolveException is thrown
     * All other MonoBehaviour's in the scene have their Awake() method called
 * Unity Start() phase begins